 Details about National Child Health Transplant Team Grant Competition, 2016

 National Child Health Transplant Team Grant Competition, 2016 is offered for Other degree in the field of Research to improve outcomes for pediatric transplant patients.
 You can apply to this scholarship here.
-The deadline for the sending your application is 01 Nov 2016.
-This scholarship is provided by The Canadian National Transplant Research Program and the value of this scholarship is Partial Funding, .
+The deadline for the sending your application is Deadline varies.
+This scholarship is provided by The Canadian National Transplant Research Program and the value of this scholarship is Partial Funding, $100,000 CDN .
 This scholarship is open for: Open to Canadian nationals.

 - The team should agree to combine their study with the CNTRP structure and all the team members should become the members of CNTRP.

 - One CNTRP member should be included in the team of the applicants.

 - The applicant tea should sign the acceptance letter with the CNTRP .